vitalab/vitalab.github.io/article/_posts/2024-11-12-EchoNarrator.md

 The GCN has a ResNet3D-18 backbone.
 It extracts feature representations from the video, which are fed to a spatio-temporal GCN that identifies anatomical keypoints.

 ### LLM
-LLMs are fine-tuned to algin generated text with clinical terminology and reasoning.
+LLMs are fine-tuned to align generated text with clinical terminology and reasoning.

+Fine-tuning was done based on a low-rank adaptation of LLaMA models using 8-bit quantization.

 Since the annotations are limited, the authors employ two data augmentation strategies to increase the amount of data:
 - Synthetic explanations are created by making more elaborate sentences from basic sentence examples.